netdata/community/devenv/README.md

 # Dockerfile

-Inside this repository you can find the Dockerfile which is used to create the Docker Container.
+Inside this repository you can find the Dockerfile which is used to create the development environment Docker image.
 It is automatically published on [DockerHub](https://hub.docker.com/r/netdata/devenv), using a CI/CD pipeline based on GitHub Actions.

 # How to use the Devenv